ARDG-NRAO/LibRA/README.md

 ## Getting started

-A clone of this repository will get the ```apps/src``` directory with the source code for the standalone application, and the ```makefile.libra``` to compile this code and all other dependencies.
+A clone of this repository will get the ```src``` directory with the scientific code (implementation of the RA algorithms), ```apps/src``` directory with the source code for the standalone application and the ```makefile.libra``` file to compile this code and for download and building all other dependencies.
 For now, follow the following sequence of commands to clone and build the system:

 ```
 git clone https://github.com/ARDG-NRAO/LibRA.git